DejianYang/nlu-s2s/README.md

 # nlu-s2s
-intent detection and slot filling
+intent detection and slot filling by Seq2Seq-Attention
-NLU with SEQ2SEQ